island-is/island.is/apps/native/app/ios/fastlane/README.md

 ---

-This README.md is auto-generated and will be refreshed every time [_fastlane_](https://fastlane.tools) is executed.
+This README.md is auto-generated and refreshed whenever [_fastlane_](https://fastlane.tools) is run.

 For more about _fastlane_, visit [fastlane.tools](https://fastlane.tools).